 After I had said the Aaronic blessing for 21 days, at lunch with a friend, I asked the Holy Spirit, “The vision You sent me had four words for the ‘Roadmap.’
 If this information is part of that book I am now writing, which word is first?”

 The Holy Spirit now brought those memories vividly back to my thoughts.
-A word came instantly to mind, and inside my head I could see it lying across a mountaintop.
+A word came instantly to mind, and inside my head, I could see it lying across a mountaintop.

 The word “communion” came with such force of presence that it was undeniable, just as He promised it would.
 When I had first seen the words, I wondered what taking bread and wine had to do with the Roadmap to Heaven.
 Now as I began to write this book, the Holy Spirit continued to outline that this communion was not the bread and wine type of communion and explained what this word had to do with visiting the Secret Place.

-The Mac computer and its dictionary application I use for writing defines communion as, “the sharing or exchanging of intimate thoughts and feelings, especially when the exchange is on a mental or spiritual level.”
+The Mac computer and it's dictionary application I use for writing defines communion as, “the sharing or exchanging of intimate thoughts and feelings, especially when the exchange is on a mental or spiritual level.”
 The first step to enter the Secret Place of the Most High is to be in communion with the Father, Son, and Holy Spirit.
 We celebrate receiving Jesus as Lord by taking “communion” which declares that He gave His body and blood so that we could have a right relationship with our Father once more.

 God should be more than someone you go to asking for this or that.
 Jesus is more than a name that saves us from Hell.
 It is hard to share details of our life with someone we don’t know.
-Communion begins with getting familiar with and used to sharing your most intimate thoughts and feelings with God through the Holy Spirit.
+Communion begins with getting familiar with and accustomed to sharing your most intimate thoughts and feelings with God through the Holy Spirit.